random-applications/Source-Variability-Data/README.md

 >
 > **pandas** (2.2.3)

+## Downloading the application

+To download this application click the "<> Code" button and select "DownloadZIP".
+For further explanation see [this link](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github).

 ## Application use

 To use this application, the *SVD* folder must be downloaded to the users device.